Here are some helpful guidelines for our hospital protocols and policies.

-1. General surgery (e.g. neuter, spay, GI surgery, any soft tissue surgery) can be scheduled on Wednesdays and Fridays.
+1. General surgery (e.g., neuter, spay, GI surgery, soft tissue surgery) can be scheduled on Wednesday.
 Dental surgery can be scheduled on Wednesdays and Fridays.
 To book a surgical or dental procedure, your pet must first be examined by a veterinarian.
 At the pre-surgical appointment, you will receive an estimate for the procedure.
 Estimates reflect an expected range of costs associated with treatments that may be needed for surgery.
 The final cost is determined when the charges are entered by the technician right before discharge.
 Estimates are an approximate calculation; we usually are within range but occasionally things come up which there would be no way of predicting.
 Please note that your pet will be staying with us for the duration of the day when they come in for surgery/dental work.
 We recommend having someone home for at least 24 hours post-op to monitor your pet.

 INTAKE: We will perform a proper intake of your pet during the specified time on your estimate for drop-off.
 The front desk staff will take a credit card to keep on file for billing after surgery.
 A technician is available to answer questions should you have any.
 Please note that we have limited time during the drop off period.
 We ask that you discuss your questions with the vet at the pre-surgery appointment and please be patient during drop-off as it's very important not to rush this process.
 Your pet will be individually monitored by a technician throughout the entirety of the premedication, surgery and recovery period.